open-mmlab/mmagic/docs/en/howto/transforms.md

 The operations are categorized into data loading, pre-processing, and formatting

-In 1.x version of MMEditing, all data transformations are inherited from `BaseTransform`.
+In MMEditing, all data transformations are inherited from `BaseTransform`.
 The input and output types of transformations are both dict.

 ### A simple example of data transform